araobp/stm32-mcu/NUCLEO-F401RE/DCT/README.md

 # DCT Type-II Implementation on CMSIS-DSP

+## DCT Type-II as feature for machine learning

 DCT Type-II is used for calculating MFCCs and image compression in my other projects.

 Since CMSIS-DSP does not support DCT Type-II, I have developed it on my own.

 I have also developed 2D-version of DCT Type-II for 2D image pre-processing.
+I use the 2D version for extracting feature from a heatmap of 8x8 pixel image.

+## Code

 - [header file](./stm32/Inc/dct.h)
 - [source file](./stm32/Src/dct.c)

+### Zigzag scan utility

 This implementation includes a zigzag scan utility function (=> [reference on Wikipedia](https://en.wikipedia.org/wiki/JPEG)).

 Python version of the implementation is in [this folder](./ipynb).

-Note:
+### Note

 - This implementation is based on CMSIS-DSP.
 - This implementation supports **norm="ortho"** only.
 Refer to [scipy.fftpack.dct](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.fftpack.dct.html).

-Test result:
+## Test result

 ```
 **** START *********
 >> DCT